Make your own bird Toys

 For perfect pieces of parrot wood blocks, make sure your lumber has all corners, throughout the whole length.
 Yes, I spend a good time at the lumber yard, inspecting every piece of lumber I buy.

-Now it's time to make your own bird wood blocks by cutting your lumber.
+Now it's time to make your own bird toys with wood blocks by cutting your lumber.
 Using a saw, carefully cut your wood blocks into the desired shapes.

 You can cut them into any thickness, length, or width depending on the lumber size.